 Indulging in one of the many winter sports activities on offer in Zurich will be high on the list for some people.

 The city is home to quite a few ice rinks during the winter months.
-From October to March there is a rink by the Dolder Grand Hotel, as well as both an indoor and outdoor rink at the Heuried sports centre at Wasserschöpfi 71.
+From October to March you can also go ice skating by the Dolder Grand Hotel.
+There is also both an indoor and outdoor rink at the Heuried sports centre at Wasserschöpfi 71.

 There are other rinks along Lake Zurich, but outside of Zurich city itself (e.g. in Rapperswil).